 14 stages of the loan cycle every student goes through

-We are, of course, forever grateful for the student loans system and the fact it allows us to eat more than just boiled rice for the entire academic year.
+We are, of course, grateful for the Student Loans system.
+It's great that it can help us eat more than just boiled rice for the entire academic year.

 Please, share in our pain and learn from our mistakes.
 Do it for us.